swamikamal/ETH4ALL/README.md

-  # Eth4All Hackathon - ScholarSwapRealm
+  # Eth4All Hackathon - ScholarSwapRealm - Please find attached demo video.

   In this project, we built a Decentralized Peer Review system to publish, review and purchase academic articles.